 - Other information (e.g. about work experience, or letters of reference) can be added but they are not required.

-Exclusively(!) applicants with German citizenship may apply by using this online application form.
+German citizenship and foreign applicants with a German entrance degree may apply by using this online application form.

 All other applicants have to follow the procedure outlined above.